 Left: Princess Elizabeth at eight months old in December 1926.Getty Images

-PRINCE PHILLIP, DUKE OF EDIBURGHPrince Phillip was born June 10, 1921 as the Prince of Greece and Denmark.
+PRINCE PHILIP, DUKE OF EDIBURGHPrince Philip was born June 10, 1921 as the Prince of Greece and Denmark.
 His family was exiled from Greece when he was a child and he was educated in France, Germany and the UK.
 At the age of 18, he began a letter correspondence with 13-year-old Princess Elizabeth and the two were married in 1947 after he was forced to abandon his royal titles.

 PRINCE CHARLES, PRINCE OF WALES, DUKE OF CORNWALLThe first child of Queen Elizabeth and Prince Phillip, Prince Charles was born November 14, 1948 and began what would become a legacy as the longest-serving heir apparent in British history.
 He shares two sons with the late Princess Diana and is married to Camilla Parker Bowles, the Duchess of Cornwall.